And as usual, half my brain tied behind my back just to make it fair.

 And it is basically about the increasing cowardice and fearfulness of more and more young people and Americans in general.

-And it's dated the uh the 5th of January.
+And it's dated the 5th of January.

 Apparently, there's a place in America where it snows a lot, and the community has forbidden young people to ride their sleds.

-It's uh, well, come on, they say it's a liability issue, and I have no doubt there's fear of lawyers, but it's also they're afraid the kids might hurt themselves.
+They say it's a liability issue, and I have no doubt there's fear of lawyers, but it's also they're afraid the kids might hurt themselves.

-Now I remember when I was a kid, Southeast Hospital up there on top of the hill, and it overlooked Broadway.
+Now, I remember when I was a kid, Southeast Hospital, up there on top of the hill, and it overlooked Broadway.

 And I remember one year my dad, when I got my brother and I flexible flyers.